HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/index.md

 ## Introduction

-HCL Domino REST API, provides secure REST API access into HCL Domino.
+HCL Domino REST API (previously known as HCL Project KEEP), provides secure REST API access into HCL Domino.
 This tutorial will walk you through:

 - Creating a new Domino database.
 - Adding Forms for Customers and Contacts.